mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 :::

 Input fields can and should be bound to metadata fields, so properties in your frontmatter.
-This is achieved by adding the bind target behind the input type, seperated by a colon.
+This is achieved by adding the bind target behind the input type, separated by a colon.

 In this example we will build a toggle that toggles the notes completion status by switching the `completed` front-mater field between `true` and `false`.